polterguy/hyper-core/README.md

 ### Select operation

 The select operation takes the following optional parameters as HTTP GET parameters.
+Notice, all _"special parameter types"_, such as columns, requires square brackets surrounding their names.
+This is a conscious choice, to eliminate that these parameters are _clashing_ with your generic column where definitions.

 * __[columns]__ - Which columns you want to select, defaults to "\*" (all columns).
 * __[order-by]__ - Which column you want to order your select query by.
 No default value.